 Engineering an Olympian

-Congratulations to Matt Fallon, CIS’25, W’25, on making the 2024 Olympic team after breaking the American record in the 200-meter breaststroke at the U.S. Olympic Trials in Indianapolis.
-Fallon took first place with a time of 2:06.54 to break Josh Prenot’s time of 2:07.17 set back in 2016.
+Penn Engineering student Matt Fallon, CIS’25, W’25, is heading to Paris to compete for the 2024 U.S. Olympic team.
+In June, Fallon earned his spot after breaking the American record in the 200-meter breaststroke at the Olympic Trials in Indianapolis.

 Read More